 Action no. What we will do (The points below are either in draft, in planning and not agreed or possibilities) How will we do it: How will we monitor improvement (indicators of improvement)?
 How much will it cost (New Burdens funding or otherwise)?
-When are we planning to do it?
+When are we p planning to do it?
 5 Accommodation and support for those who have no recourse to public fund.
 Continue to work with Norfolk's People from Abroad Team, Childrens Services and Central Government to ensure that victims of DA can access and receive advice and support.
 Implement monitoring of numbers approaching existing services including the People from Abroad Team.
-N/A refuge/special accommodation enable people to public fund DA can access where they can access legal access legal acstablish a su lequate funding for alist ion provision to be with no recourse as who are fleeing as a place of safety an be supported to 6 Ensure that Improve our engagement Out of county recording will be Administrative in terms of Year 1 Networking/engage Pa accommodation can meet needs that may arise from Year 2 Improved data Page 40 out of County. existing regional networks. requirement is demand anven. will be sought as part of a forward strategy or refresh of delivery plan.
-Year 3 Strategic direction on need/response included in future strategy.
+N/A refuge/specia accommodati enable people to public fund DA can access where they ca access legal establish a su lequate funding for list on provision to e with no recourse s who are fleeing ss a place of safety an be supported to 6 Ensure that accommodation can meet needs that may arise from out of County.
+Improve our engagement with bordering Tier 1 authorities through existing regional networks.
+Out of county recording will be improved so that any requirement is demand driven.
+Administrative in terms of engagement.
+Any additional capacity needing to be funded will be sought as part of a forward strategy or refresh of delivery plan.
+Year 1 Year 2 Year 3 Networking/engage Improved data Strategic direction on need/response included in future strategy.
 7 Employment of additional support workers to assist in linking move-on from refuge or other temporary accommodation with target hardening measures installed (Sanctuary schemes).
 Fund specific posts across existing safe accommodation network to link with NIDAS service - through LHAs or DA providers.
 Increase in throughput of victims in safe accommodation moving to secure, permanent accommodation. £100,000 Year 2 8 Where new provision is about to be provided enable the necessary support to be provided (e.g. new safe accommodation in King's Lynn).
 Work with providers that are involved at a local level providing level of funding required is within procurement guidelines.
 We will set-up as part of the contractual requirements and with input from NODA a data intelligence gathering framework with KPIs that clearly identify the impact of any pilot for example.
 Planned £50,000 (Year 1 and 2) and further £25,000 for Year 3) currently for King's Lynn and West Norfolk if agreed.
 Asap Year 1